thaipy/thaipy.github.io/README.md

 [Pizza Mania](https://www.pizzamania.co.th) provides us delicious pizza (and a helpful discount).

-If you are interested in sponsoring after party beers, get in touch.
+If you are interested in sponsoring ThaiPy in the future, look at the [ThaiPy Sponsorship Prospectus](https://docs.google.com/presentation/d/1BQH-brM8YstpQ4g3MCNbFHwGSZBry39BXTSQ4X6rQQQ/edit?usp=sharing) and get in touch.

 ### Code of Conduct
 We have a [code of conduct](/coc) we require all members of the ThaiPy community to adhere to.